Para español, seleccione de la lista

-National History Day has updated the Contest Rule Book for the 2021 contest.
-You, your teacher, and your parents should read the new Contest Rule Book carefully before you begin to work on your entry.
+National History Day has updated the Contest Rule Book.
+You, your teacher, and your parents should read the new book carefully before you begin to work on your entry.
 You can download the Rule Book for free.
 Although your project may start as a class assignment, if you intend to compete at higher levels, it will have to adhere to certain specifications.
 The NHD Contest Rule Book will ensure that your project aligns with these requirements.
 Contact the state coordinator if you need help understanding any of the rules.

 All entries, including the historical paper category, must include a process paper.
 In a maximum of 500 words and four paragraphs, you must describe how you came up with your idea; the steps you took to research your topic; and how you actually created your exhibit, paper, documentary, performance, or website.
 The final paragraph should explain how your topic relates to the annual theme and, word limit permitting, your thesis statement.

 The process paper is not the place for you to state what you have learned.
 That information should be presented in your entry.
 Rather, the process paper confirms to the judges that you worked with an original idea, conducted original research, and created your project using your own energy and creativity.
 Examples of process papers are available on the National History Day website.

 All history day entries must include an annotated bibliography that is attached to the process paper (documentary, performance, exhibit) placed at the end of a historical paper, or embedded in a website.
 The bibliography lists only those sources that actually contributed information to the project.
 Primary sources are listed first, followed by secondary sources.
 Following each citation, an annotation—one or two sentences (or more if you desire)—explains how and why that source was useful.
 There is no limit to the number of words in the bibliography.
 To learn more visit the National History Day annotated bibliography